 Aquifer shall mean the Plymouth/Carver Aquifer as designated by the United States Environmental Protection Agency, Sole Source Aquifer Designation for the Plymouth-Carver Aquifer, Massachusetts (55 FR 32137), August 7, 1990.
-Or any other aquifer affected by a private water supply.

 11.3 APPLICABILITY

 This Bylaw shall apply to any Private Water Supply System with a whole or part of its Water Works within the Town of Carver, but shall exclude the Town of Carver and the North Carver Water District and excluding a landlord supplying water to his tenant, a condominium association supplying water to its members, cranberry growers, and co-ops.